-(a) to have the necessary expertise and experience in performing the specific testing activities to determine the product's resistance against specific attacks (penetration testing) assuming an attack potential of 'basic-enhanced' as described in the CC (AVA\VAN.3 Focused Vulnerability Analysis).

-(b) For the technical domains defined in Chapter 8, SPECIFIC EVALUATION CRITERIA AND METHODS:

-- to have the necessary expertise and experience in performing the specific testing activities necessary to methodically determine the resistance of the product against attacks exercised in the product's operational environment assuming the corresponding attack potential of either 'moderate' or 'high' as described in the CC (AVA\VAN.4 Methodical vulnerability analysis, AVA\VAN.5 Advanced methodical vulnerability analysis); - to be able to demonstrate the specific following technical competences: - o for the 'Smart Cards and similar devices' Technical Domain, required capabilities from Annex 8;
+- (a) to have the necessary expertise and experience in performing the specific testing activities to determine the product's resistance against specific attacks (penetration testing) assuming an attack potential of 'basic-enhanced' as described in the CC (AVA\VAN.3 Focused Vulnerability Analysis). - (b) For the technical domains defined in Chapter 8, SPECIFIC EVALUATION CRITERIA AND METHODS: - to have the necessary expertise and experience in performing the specific testing activities necessary to methodically determine the resistance of the product against attacks exercised in the product's operational environment assuming the corresponding attack potential of either 'moderate' or 'high' as described in the CC (AVA\VAN.4 Methodical vulnerability analysis, AVA\VAN.5 Advanced methodical vulnerability analysis);

-CAB, including their testing laboratories, are subject to specific requirements in addition to their accreditation for the 'high' assurance level of certification. for the 'Hardware Devices with Security Boxes' Technical Domain, required capabilities from Annex 10.
+- to be able to demonstrate the specific following technical competences: - o for the 'Smart Cards and similar devices' Technical Domain, required capabilities from Annex 8; - for the 'Hardware Devices with Security Boxes' Technical Domain, required capabilities from Annex 10.